rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 {{% chapter_header "Implementing your GraphQL Client" "graphql-client" %}}

 Next, you will separate the domain specific application (GitHub client) and the GraphQL client with its connecting parts to the React world.
-The latter could be extracted later, as a standalone library, and published on npm.
-It could even be split up into two libraries, where the first part is the view layer agnostic GraphQL client, and the second is the connecting view layer.
+The latter could be extracted later, as a standalone library, and published on {{% a_blank "npm" "https://www.npmjs.com/" %}}.
+It could even be split up into two libraries, where the first part is the view layer agnostic GraphQL client, and the second is used to connect the former to the view layer..

 First, bootstrap your React application with {{% a_blank "create-react-app" "https://github.com/facebook/create-react-app" %}} where you will implement your GraphQL client and the connecting parts to the view layer.